postmanlabs/labs-docs/_posts/01_postman/01_launching_postman/2017-05-04-navigating_postman.md

 ---

 Postman provides a multi-window and multi-tab interface for you to work on APIs.
 This interface design gives you as much space as possible for your APIs.
-Navigating through the interface is simple and easy as you can see in the graphic below.

 [![general layout](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/59046674.jpg)](https://s3.amazonaws.com/postman-static-getpostman-com/postman-docs/59046674.jpg)

 ### Sidebar

 The Postman sidebar lets you find and manage requests and collections.
-The sidebar is divided into two main tabs, for **[History](/docs/postman/sending_api_requests/history)** and **[Collections](/docs/postman/collections/creating_collections)**.
+The sidebar has two main tabs: **[History](/docs/postman/sending_api_requests/history)** and **[Collections](/docs/postman/collections/creating_collections)**.

 You can drag the right edge to resize the width of the sidebar.
-You can also minimize the sidebar for smaller screens.
-You can show or hide the sidebar in the Status bar.
+You can also minimize the sidebar for smaller screens, and show or hide the sidebar in the Status bar.

 ### History tab

-The Postman app saves every request that you send in the [History](/docs/postman/sending_api_requests/history) tab in the sidebar.
+The Postman app saves every request you send in the [History](/docs/postman/sending_api_requests/history) tab in the sidebar.

 ### Collections tab

 This tab creates and manages collections from the **Collections** tab in the sidebar.

 Learn more about [collections](/docs/postman/collections/creating_collections) and how they accelerate the speed of your APIs.

 ### Header toolbar